eduardosantoshf/pde/website/docs/relatorio.md

     * Onboarded NSD and VNFD to Openslice;
     * Provisioned (deployed) a testing Network Application from the previous descriptors.

 ### Future work / challenges

 * Explore with more detail the features of Openslice, and how can Network Slicing be implemented on it;
 * Define the software to be used to emulate a 5G core (5GC), for the network slice instantiation;
 * Define the architecture of the solution.

+## Sprint 3

+Presentation date: 05/12/2023

+### Work done / results

+* Continued writing the SoA;
+* Documented some use cases provided by Openslice;
+* Started working on a new micro-service for Openslice, which will provide information about its other micro-service versions;
+* Defined a initial version of the architecture.

+### Future work / challenges

+* Finish a first version of the State of the Art;
+* Continue developing the micro-service for Openslice;
+* Continue reading papers about Network Slicing.